codas-hep/codas-hep.github.io/content/pages/reimbursement.md

   Reimbursement will be provided for travel expenses for some school participants, up to a specified limit, upon presentation of valid receipts.
 The following guidelines apply:

   * Participants should plan on traveling to Princeton on Sunday, 22 July, 2018, and traveling home on Friday, 27 July, 2018
-  * Participants should pay for their travel themselves and will be reimbursed up to the specificed limits after the school has finished
+  * Participants should pay for their travel themselves and will be reimbursed up to the specified limits after the school has finished
   * The reimbursement can be done by check or bank transfer, typically within 5-10 business days from submission and approval of the required documentation.
   * Only the participant can be directly reimbursed (not the participant's research group)
   * Reimbursed travel should use the least expensive options possible, which reasonably meet normal travel time constraints